How Worrying Is the New Social Security Trustees Report?

 While these policy changes will inevitably result in some pain for at least some stakeholders, policymakers have a wide range of potential moves to make.
 No single adjustment is likely to be enough to correct the ship, Goss and Glenn said, but a combined approach could make a big difference.

-Retirement industry experts argue that an ideal solution would be some combination of raising the amount of income subject to taxes, increasing the net income tax on capital gains, modifying the inflation adjustment to more accurately reflect retiree spending and increasing the full retirement age.
+Retirement industry experts argue that an ideal solution would be some combination of raising the amount of income subject to taxes, expanding the net income tax on capital gains, modifying the inflation adjustment to more accurately reflect retiree spending and increasing the full retirement age.

 Credit: Chris Nicholls/ALM; Adobe Stock